- Table of Contents

 2. Ethical Sourcing

 Procurement teams can ensure that suppliers adhere to ethical and fair labour practices.
-By carefully vetting suppliers and monitoring their operations, procurement can help prevent exploitation of workers and promote social responsibility within the supply chain.
+By carefully vetting suppliers and monitoring their operations, procurement can help prevent worker exploitation and promote social responsibility within the supply chain.
 This includes ensuring that suppliers pay fair wages, provide safe working conditions, and respect human rights.

 3. Circular Procurement